 Recently we completed one IT park with a hotel on the top.
 The developer of the project has a highly refined taste.
-We used exposed concrete paint, clay bricks cladding and wooden plank tiles to give the desired character to the façade.
-We have used many new materials in a various innovative manner in our various projects.
+We used exposed concrete paint, clay brick cladding, and wooden plank tiles to give the desired character to the façade.
+We have used many new materials in various innovative manners in our various projects.

 The façades and cladding industry in India has gone through a sea change in the past decade.
-Tell us about the latest in façade and cladding material and technologies available in the Indian market and those used in your projects?
+Tell us about the latest façade and cladding materials and technologies available in the Indian market and those used in your projects?

 The kind of materials available today for various design applications for the façade has opened up a new dimension for design.
 To exploit this opportunity to its best, architects have to think about design and materials together.
-High-density boards of various types, texture and design are widely used nowadays.
-The technology of dry cladding and the latest adhesives for wet cladding – both have made the cladding safer.
+High-density boards of various types, textures, and designs are widely used nowadays.
+The technology of dry cladding and the latest adhesives for wet cladding – have made the cladding safer.
 The latest technological advancements to create innovative textures on natural stone are adding a new flavour.
-CNC cutting technology for making jalis and patterns are also widely used.
-We have exploited the opportunity of all these new technologies to its best in our various projects.
+CNC cutting technology for making jalis and patterns is also widely used.
+We have exploited the opportunity of all these new technologies to their best in our various projects.

 What are the key factors to consider while designing and installing façades & fenestration?

-The key factors to consider while designing a façade are safety, longevity and maintenance.
+The key factors to consider while designing a façade are safety, longevity, and maintenance.
 We must remember that our buildings have to be safe and that cannot be compromised for aesthetics.
-We must select materials keeping in mind that it should stand the test of time.
+We must select materials keeping in mind that they should stand the test of time.
 And nevertheless, it should be maintenance friendly also.

 Please brief on the design and technical details of a safe façade, considering fire safety, and wind and earthquake resistance?

-Regarding the wind and earthquake, we have to undertake various laboratory tests.
+Regarding wind and earthquakes, we have to undertake various laboratory tests.
 For example, when we design large glazing, wind load is important.
-Considering external cladding, fixing details are very important.
+Considering external cladding, fixing details is very important.
 For structural safety in tall buildings, a wind tunnel test is mandatory.
-Similarly, for all external applications, the crucial parameter has to be checked with available methods before any specification and application details are finalised.
+Similarly, for all external applications, the crucial parameter has to be checked with available methods before any specifications and application details are finalized.